 College courses, which are not provided with state funding, are available to inmates who can afford them, or those who have alternative funding or scholarships.

-HMCC offers Thinking for a Change, Partners in Parenting, and Victims Impact programs to address thinking, judgment errors, and relationships linked with criminal thinking/behavior.
+HMCC offers Thinking for a Change, Partners in Parenting, and Victims Impact programs to address the thinking, judgment errors, and negative relationships linked with criminal thinking/behavior.

 HMCC inmates can get technical training through a CareerTech Skills Center, which trains them for workforce entry after release.
 CareerTech also helps inmates find skill-related employment after release.